POSTDOCTORAL POSITIONS AVAILABLE

 Eradication of latent toxoplasmosis

 We are accepting applications for postdoctoral fellows interested in the study of Toxoplasma gondii parasites.
 Toxoplasma is an opportunistic pathogen that causes disease in congenitally infected infants and immune compromised patients.
 Currently untreatable, the latent tissue cysts formed by the parasite are central to pathogenesis, transmission, and behavioral changes in the host.
-We use state-of-the-art multi-disciplinary approaches to interrogate how the parasite reprograms its genome to convert to the latent stage of infection.
+We use state-of-the-art multi-disciplinary approaches to interrogate how the parasite reprograms its genome to progress through its lytic cycle and convert to the latent stage of infection.

-One project involves the study of lysine acetyltransferases that mediate epigenetic changes required to orchestrate development into latent cysts.
+One project involves the study of RNA modifications that mediate epitranscriptomic changes required for parasite viability.
 The other project involves the study of novel experimental drug therapies aimed at eradicating tissue cysts from infected hosts.

 These are NIH-funded positions in the laboratory of Bill Sullivan (http://www.sullivanlab.com/).
 These positions require a Ph.D., expertise in cell/molecular biology or biochemistry, and excellent communication skills (speaking and writing English).
 Experience with mouse models of infection is a plus.
 Submit CV and contact information for three references to email@example.com.